Percy Principles of Art and

 incomprehensible, disagreeable, or contentious?
 By contrast,

-popular arts tend to simply support all popular ideas and assumptions
+popular arts tend to support popular ideas and assumptions

 Principle